 Viewing Uncommitted Changes

-Once you have saved changes to your files, you can review all of your changes before committing them by using the View Uncommitted Changes option from the Git drop-down menu:
+You can also get a difference summary for all files by using the View Uncommitted Changes option from the Git drop-down menu:

 In the Uncommitted Changes to Project window, you can see a summary of all of the uncommitted, saved changes in all of the project’s files.
 For each change, Looker shows the following:

-- The name of the file replaced and the name of the file added.
+- The name of the replaced file and the name of the added file.

-- The name of the file replaced is indicated with “
+- The name of the replaced file (indicated with

 - Deleted files are shown as replacing a null file (